 1. Alimony payments are tax deductible.

-In other words, they are taxable income for your ex.
+In other words, alimony is taxable income for your ex.
 If you have already sent payments before the divorce was finalized, check to see if they also qualify as deductible.
 If so, your ex will also be taxed on those.

 2. Make sure you know IRS laws.